Reflections

 Location: Northern Nevada

-The Dominican Sisters of San Rafael have a long history of healthcare ministry in Nevada, dating back to the founding of Saint Mary’s Regional Medical Center in 1908.
-Sr. Peter Damian Lang, OP served at St. Mary’s and was instrumental in establishing health centers in impoverished areas in northern Nevada in the early 90s.
-When the hospital was sold, these health centers found new partners and operated independently, and others have since been established.
-The Dominican Sisters of San Rafael continue to provide leadership, financial support, and board service to CHA, continuing their mission of high-quality, dignified, and accessible healthcare.
+Echoing the lifework of the Dominican Sisters of San Rafael, who founded Saint Mary’s Regional Medical Center in 1908, today, Community Health Alliance’s mission is to fulfill the Reno/Sparks community’s needs for dignified, respectful, high-quality, and affordable health care.
+When Sr. Peter Damian served at St. Mary’s Hospital, she was instrumental in establishing health centers in impoverished areas in northern Nevada.
+When the hospital was sold by Dignity Heath these health centers found new partners and operated independently, and others have since been established.
+The Dominican Sisters of San Rafael are proud to support their mission financially and through serving on the Board.

 Dominican University of California